What Is ISO 13485 Certification?

 Number of sites

-Typical implementation timeline:
+Typical implementation timelines:

-4–6 months for smaller organizations
+4–6 months for smaller organizations with structured documentation

-6–12+ months for complex manufacturers
+6–12+ months for complex or multi-site manufacturers

 Common ISO 13485 Certification Mistakes

-Organizations often struggle with:
+Organizations frequently struggle with:

 Underestimating documentation depth